ManviQ/DeepFake-Bot/README.md

 [![YouTube Video Thumbnail](https://img.youtube.com/vi/VrXlTD_9YJo/0.jpg)](https://www.youtube.com/watch?v=VrXlTD_9YJo)

 # What to Expect
-This project is by no means finished, as a matter of fact I have a notepad full of ideas and features that I'd like to implement, one of which is to turn the project from manually execution to one that can be hosted live on a server 24/7 and act as a service on Twitter (or any social-media for that matter).
+This project is by no means finished, as a matter of fact I have a notepad full of ideas and features that I'd like to implement, one of which is to turn the project from manual execution to one that can be hosted live on a server 24/7 and act as a service on Twitter (or any social-media for that matter).
 I've always held this project dear to me especially since it secured my win for a Hackathon that took place at MJCET, Hyderabad, India in December of 2023.
 I am open to feedback, and would love to collaborate with anyone who has ideas to share!